Emiller88/presentations/2023-11-29/nf-summit-23-boston/pages/intro_duckdb.md

 <!--
 Apparently running pyspark locally is a real pain.
 I don't know I've never used spark
-Probably great for local testing for now
+Great for local testing
--->
+Small workloads where you had a spark script for it -->

 ---